-If necessary, the user should consult the dealer or an experienced radio/television technician for additional suggestions.
-The user may find the following booklet prepared by the Federal Communications Commission helpful: "How to Identify and Resolve Radio TV Interference Problems."
-This booklet is available from the U.S. Government Printing Office, Washington D.C.
+If necessary, consult the dealer or an experienced radio/television technician.
+The following booklet prepared by the Federal Communications Commission may be helpful: "How to Identify and Resolve Radio TV Interference Problems."
+This booklet is available from the U.S. Government Printing Office, Washington, D.C.
 20402, Stock No. 004-000-00345-4 (FCC, Part 15.838 b).

-NOTICE: This product requires the use of shielded interconnect cables and connectors for proper installation and connection to peripheral devices and to insure compliance with FCC Class B limits for radio frequency emissions.
+NOTICE: This product requires shielded interconnect cables and connectors for proper installation and connection to peripheral devices and to insure compliance with FCC Class B limits for radio frequency emissions.
 Shielded cables are available from authorized dealers.
 The manufacturer is not responsible for any radio or television interference caused by using other than the recommended cables or by unauthorized modifications to this equipment.

-This digital apparatus does not exceed the Class B limits for radic noise emissions from digital apparatus set out in the Radio Interference Regulation of the Canadian Department of Communication.
+This digital apparatus does not exceed the Class B limits for radio noise emissions from digital apparatus set out in the Radio Interference Regulation of the Canadian Department of Communication.